Final report for FNE18-894

-Eight blocks containing 70' rows were established to test multiple mulch applications, viability of Stropharia rugoso-annulata on the plots, and impacts to cabbage and lemon cucumbers.
+Eight blocks containing 70' rows were established to test multiple mulch applications, viability of Stropharia rugoso-annulata on the plots, and impacts to cabbage, lemon cucumbers, and beets.

-Soil samples were taken prior to the treatment, and following the final cabbage harvest.
+Soil samples were taken prior to the treatment, and following the final cabbage harvest in year one.

-Cabbage and lemon cucumbers plants were maintained with regular watering (at least 1″ of water per week when rainfall wasn't adequate) and organic pest prevention as necessary.
+Plants were maintained with regular watering (at least 1" of water per week when rainfall wasn't adequate) and organic pest prevention as necessary.
 Pest prevention consisted of manual removal of striped cucumber beetles, row covers over cabbage to protect from Swede midge and application of diatomaceous earth around cabbage for slug control.
 No additional fertilizer was applied beyond the original compost and mulch treatment applications.
 Lemon cucumber fruits were weighed upon harvest, based on a standard harvest size.
 Plants were monitored daily for ripeness.
-Entire cabbage plants were harvested to measure biomass.

 Stropharia mycellium was monitored throughout the growing season, and fruits were weighed when harvested.